tarun776/SubSniper/README.md

-# SubSniper

-# SubSniper - Subdomain Vulnerability Checker
+# SubSniper - Subdomain Takeover Checker chrome extesion

 **SubSniper** is a Chrome extension designed to automatically check subdomains for potential takeover vulnerabilities.
 It uses body fingerprinting and service detection to alert you when a subdomain is vulnerable to takeover